 Codes and Frequencies

-For sample adults aged 18 and older who were working at a paying or non-paying job last week, who were with a job or business but not at work, who were working but not for pay at a family-owned job or business, or who have ever worked, INDSTRN204 reports the person's industry, grouped into 21 major industry groups.
+For sample adults who were working at or were on temporary leave from a paid job or business last week, or who work, but not for pay at a family-owned job or business, or who did not have a job or business last week but had a job or business in the past 12 months (WHYNOWK2), INDSTRN204 reports the person's industry, grouped into 21 major industry groups.
 Please refer to the code tab for more information on different industrial categories.

 INDSTRN204 provides a simple list of 21 major industry groups while INDSTRN104 provides a detailed list of 79 industry subgroups.
 INDSTRN204 and INDSTRN104 correspond to the 2000 Standard Industry Classification (2000 SIC) major groups and subgroups, respectively, as determined by the U.S. Census Bureau and the Bureau of Labor Statistics.

 This variable was introduced in 2004 as part of the Adult Socio-Demographics (ADS) section, which provides information on occupation, industry, workplace, and employment conditions of currently employed sample adults as well as those who have ever worked.

 The ASD section underwent major recoding issues due to changes in the U.S. economy, which led to changes in industry classifications.
 Prior to 2004, industry classification in the NHIS data was based on 3-digit codes assigned by the U.S. Census Bureau.
 These codes are consistent with the structures of the 1987 Standard Industrial Classification (SIC), but not actually SIC codes.
 NHIS used to include these 3-digit codes in the public use data files prior to 1997.
 However, due to concerns about confidentiality, NHIS started to store these 3-digit codes in their in-house files and assigned 2-digit recodes to the industry classification in the public use files.